openstack/openstack-ansible/doc/source/reference/architecture/service-arch.rst

 * Load balancer

   At least one load balancer is required for a deployment.
-OSA provides a deployment of `HAProxy`_, but we recommend using a physical load balancing appliance for production environments.
+  OpenStack-Ansible provides a deployment of `HAProxy`_, but we recommend using a physical load balancing appliance for production environments.

 * Utility container